MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 There is a concept of `objectClass` in LDAP that defines a set of attributes for an object.
 An LDAP  `object` may have one or many `objectClass`(s).
 For instance, the `admin` user has 2 `objectClass`(s), one of them is `simpleSecurityObject` which has an attribute called `userPassword`.

-If we wanted to return only the users which has the class `simpleSecurityObject` (Check out [Common LDAP schemas](https://oav.net/mirrors/LDAP-ObjectClasses.html) for other object classes and their attributes) we could run:
+If we wanted to return only the users which has the class `simpleSecurityObject` (Check out [Common LDAP schemas](https://oav.net/mirrors/LDAP-ObjectClasses.html) for other object classes and their attributes) we run:

 ```
 ldapsearch -x -b "dc=example,dc=com" -w admin "(objectClass=simpleSecurityObject)"
 ```

-Note: We always pass the password (`-w admin`).
-We omit the hostname and port because they in the `~/.ldaprc` file.
+> We always pass the password (`-w admin`).
+We omit the hostname and port because they are in the `~/.ldaprc` file.

-To search an entry by its `cn` attribute.
-We omit the base dn `-b  "dc=example,dc=com"` because it is also in `~/.ldaprc`.
+To search an entry by its `cn` attribute we can omit the base dn `-b  "dc=example,dc=com"` because it is also in `~/.ldaprc`.

 ```
 ldapsearch -x -w admin "cn=admin"